 I’ve never been a forward planner and when I fell pregnant with my first child, I hadn’t put much thought into it beyond, “I’m married, I’m ready.”

 Most significantly I had not considered the possibility that I wouldn’t love the baby phase.
-I just assumed that you had your baby and became a serene motherly person who loved holding babies all day.
+I just assumed that once you had your baby you’d became a serene motherly person who loved holding babies all day.

 In fact, for the first three months of my son’s life, I was afraid of what he thought of me.